 Defenses to Minor in Possession Charges

-Defenses against MIP charges can be raised, but the validity of the defenses depends largely upon state and local laws.
-Some MIP defenses include the following:
+You may raise a defense against an MIP charge.
+The validity of the defenses depends largely upon state and local laws.
+Some MIP defenses include:

-There Was No Alcohol in the Container Held by the Minor: The burden is on the defendant to show that the container they were holding lacked alcohol (typically when the container indicates alcohol is present in the drink).
+- There Was No Alcohol in the Container Held by the Minor: The burden may be on the defendant to show that the container they were holding lacked alcohol (typically when the container indicates alcohol is present in the drink).
 In some states, where a sealed container is labeled as containing an alcoholic beverage, the label is prima facie evidence that the container includes alcohol.
 Other factors come into play, so consultation with an attorney is paramount.

-- The Minor Legally Consumed Alcohol: Some states allow 19 and 20 year olds legally consume alcohol.
-In Michigan, for example, a 19 year old may contest a MIP charge by claiming they drank alcohol legally in Wisconsin or Canada where it is legal.
+- The Minor Legally Consumed Alcohol: Some states border jurisdictions where 19- and 20-year-olds may legally consume alcohol.
+In Michigan, for example, a 19-year-old may contest an MIP charge by claiming they drank alcohol in Canada, where it is legal.
 Thus, the underage defendant has an affirmative defense that they consumed the alcohol in a venue where doing so is legal.

-- The Alcohol Was Consumed in a Religious Service: If a minor drank alcohol as part of a religious service (e.g., sacramental wine, Sabbath wine), they may be able to defend a MIP charge.
+- The Alcohol Was Consumed in a Religious Service: If a minor drank alcohol as part of a religious service (e.g., sacramental wine, Sabbath wine), they may be able to defend an MIP charge.

 Minor in Possession: Related Resources

-Get Legal Help with Your Minor in Possession Case
+Get a Criminal Defense Lawyer's Help with Your Minor in Possession Case